Tutorial: Gate-based superconducting quantum computing: Implementation of Quantum Computation

-The next question we have to consider is the following: with a given $\bar{n}$, what is the optimal readout condition that ensures fast readout with high fidelity?
-From Fig.~\ref{fig:readout}(a), we can see that $\kappa$ should not be too large compared with $\chi$; otherwise, the frequency shift would be difficult to observe.
-The opposite limit, the small $\kappa$ limit, is not so good either---it would make the readout process inefficient because photons would stay too long in the resonator, resulting in a small signal.
+The next question to consider is the following: with a given $\bar{n}$, what is the optimal readout condition that ensures fast readout with high fidelity?
+From Fig.~\ref{fig:readout}(a), we can see that $\kappa$ should not be too large compared to $\chi$; otherwise, the frequency shift would be difficult to observe.
+The opposite limit---a small $\kappa$---is also undesirable because it makes the readout process inefficient; photons would stay too long in the resonator, resulting in a small signal.
 Careful theoretical and experimental studies\cite{walter2017, gambetta2008} found that the condition for the best SNR is $2\chi = \kappa$.
-In experiments, the quality factor ($=\!\omega_\textrm{r}/\kappa$) of the readout resonator is usually designed to be on the order of 100--1000 (Ref.~\onlinecite{heinsoo2018}).
-If we lower the quality factor further, the readout process will be faster; however, achieving a comparable $\chi$ might not satisfy the dispersive limit because a large $\chi$ is achieved by either enhancing $g$ or reducing $\Delta_\textrm{qr}$.
-Moreover, if $g$ is on the order of $0.1\omega_\textrm{q}$ or larger, the qubit-resonator coupling enters the so-called ultrastrong coupling regime, in which the RWA is no longer applicable.\cite{USC1, USC2}
+In experiments, the quality factor ($=\!\omega_\mathrm{r}/\kappa$) of the readout resonator is usually designed to be on the order of 100--1000 (Ref.~\onlinecite{heinsoo2018}).
+If we lower the quality factor further, the readout process will be faster; however, achieving a comparable $\chi$ might not satisfy the dispersive limit because a large $\chi$ is achieved by either enhancing $g$ or reducing $\Delta_\mathrm{qr}$.
+Moreover, if $g$ is on the order of $0.1\omega_\mathrm{q}$ or larger, the qubit-resonator coupling enters the so-called ultrastrong coupling regime, in which the RWA is no longer applicable.\cite{USC1, USC2}